Mekacher-Anis/Nginx-Docker-Setup-Script/README.md

 `sudo docker exec anismk-nginx-server nginx -s reload`
 ### list all configured servers
 `sudo ./setup.sh -u user -l`
+### install the script for easier access
+To be able to run this script more easily without having to cd to this folder, run the following command. \
+`sudo ./setup.sh -u user -i` \
+This script will then be avaible by calling `ndss` from the command line

 # command line arguments
 |argument|default|description|